 Until a few years back, eLearning content development was strictly a customized process, that too handled only by specialists or developers.
 However, as organizations and its eLearning requirement increased and the eLearning budgets started shrinking, there came in a new wave of learning development in the form of rapid authoring tools or eLearning authoring tools.

-As mentioned in an earlier posts authoring tools have both benefits and pitfalls, depending on the actual eLearning requirement.
+As mentioned in an earlier post authoring tools have both benefits and pitfalls, depending on the actual eLearning requirement.
 Authoring tools with intuitive design, asset libraries, animation and interactivity presets and a plethora of other features have made eLearning authoring a lot easier.
 Authoring now no longer requires in-depth software skills, which is why Instructional designers can directly develop content from their home turfs.

 However, now that users and content creators have growing affinity towards smaller devices and seamlessly switch between 2-3 devices in a day to complete certain tasks.
 The same expectations are being pushed on eLearning authoring tools too. eLearning authoring can no longer be restricted to a desktop or laptop and is multi device.

 While authoring tools like Articulate storyline 360, Adobe Captivate, Lectora17, Elucidat, etc. have mobile compatible versions, there are many limitations that fail to make eLearning authoring on the go a reality.
 The scopes are still restricted, multiple logins-collaborative content editing etc. being one.
 This is where cloud-based authoring steps in.
 As discussed in the post- 7 Reasons for Opting Cloud-based Authoring Tools, the benefits of cloud-based eLearning authoring are still being explored.